easylogic/editor-with-plugin/README.md

-# Color asset plugin for EasyLogic Studio
+# All plugin in editor

 This plugin makes color asset property.